Easy Greek-Style Roasted Potatoes Recipe

 Elena Elliott

 Enjoy a taste of Greece with our Crispy Roasted Potatoes!
-Infused with chicken stock, lemon, garlic, and Mediterranean spices, these golden delights are perfect for any meal.
-Simple, flavorful, and utterly delicious
+Infused with chicken stock, lemon, garlic, and Mediterranean spices, these golden delights are the perfect accompaniment to any meal.
+Simple, flavorful, and utterly delicious.

 5 from 9 votes